ionzero/vouchsafe/vouchsafe-specification-v1.3.md

 and signed using public-key cryptography.

-Verifiers MUST reject any token that fails signature verification, has inconsistent or malformed fields, or contains an `iss` value that does not match the derived hash of the public key in `iss_key`.
+Verifiers MUST reject any token that fails signature verification, has inconsistent or malformed claim, or contains an `iss` value that does not match the derived hash of the public key in `iss_key`.

 To maintain trust integrity and prevent misuse, implementations SHOULD: